 Pass-out material instructions

+Be sure each brother has a copy of the questions to take home to share with his wife

 Practical assignments

 Do this practical assignment during your Meeting

-As Seminar leader make a list of all attendees names and the person to whom they want to be accountable.
+As Seminar leader make a list of all attendees names and the name of the person to whom they want to be accountable.
 Your interest will spark their sincerity.
 It will also help you next time you talk to them.

 Special adaptations for unique groups

+Any unfortunate, or weak, ill brother who needs your personal loving care to share this stuff gently with him?